RyanWillDev/brew-rank/README.md

 # brew-rank

-An application to allow people to keep up with and rate the beers they have tried.
+An application to allow businesses to keep track of which of their beers people like most.
+Also allows users to keep up with and rate the beers they have tried.
 This is my first full stack app.
 It is hosted on a Heroku Dyno and mlab MongoDB instance.
 It has both a REST API and a GraphQL implementation.